sverrham/notes/FPGA/Xilinx/eval_SP650/getting_started.md

 SW and licensing?
 It seems I have the rev D board, so tool version is ISE Design Suite 13.4 that is latest.

 The eval kit should have a node-locked license, so probably need to contact Xilinx support to get that sorted.
+The latest ISE 14.7 at least did not need a license to build, the webpack license seemed to work fine.

 Seems problematic with ISE, trying the ISE 14.7 win 10, its a VM version. so it should work in windows 10 (11?).